yit6yoit/py-adb-mirror/README.md

     expect lower fps.
 -   Verified working with an old Android 4.4 device.
 -   Ideal for debugging or simple remote control tasks.
+-   For now probably doesnt automatically work with wireless debugging.
+-   For me frame updating speed higher than 750ms doesnt work.